Enter your details to download our latest 200 hour teacher training brochure here

 “I slept and dreamt that life was joy.
 I awoke and saw that life was service.
 I acted and behold, service was joy.” ~ Rabindranath Tagore

-At Seasonal Yoga we recognise that we are part of the local community, and we are aspiring to be a positive part.
-We are very grateful for all that we receive, and so offer back through free weekly community classes, charity workshops, community initiatives in schools, volunteering groups, and more.
-If you are interested in what we are doing, or in joining us in a small or big way, or have a project that you would like us to support, please get in touch, we would love to hear from you.
+At Seasonal Yoga we recognise that we are part of the local community and we are aspiring to be a positive part.
+We are very grateful for all that we receive, and so offer back through free weekly community classes, charity workshops, community initiatives in schools, volunteering groups and more.
+If you are interested in what we are doing and would like to join us in a small or big way, or have a project that you would like us to support, please get in touch.
+We would love to hear from you.

-The sun never says t the earth, 'You owe me.'
+The sun never says to the earth, 'You owe me.'
 Look what happens with a love like that.
 It lights up the whole sky. ~ Hafiz

 Thank you for all of your help and support throughout the year and for introducing me to seasonal living - start of a new and exciting journey